Policepigeon/FlyLab/FlyLabPlan.md

-# Plan for fly lab.
+berpunk 2# Plan for fly lab.
 Studying the inbreeding of flies and how it affects their health

 <Generation 0 started>
 4/11